getgrit/stdlib/.grit/patterns/js/variable_scoping.md

 }
 ```

-Here is a simple example, note the excluded case:
+Here is a simple example file where `t` is shadowed locally:

 ```js
 import { t } from 'translation';